-This policy will be reviewed every two years, as a minimum.
+This policy will be reviewed annually.

 The effectiveness of this policy will be assessed through feedback from staff, pupils and parents and the review of the policy by SLT and governors to determine if objectives have been met and to identify barriers and enablers to ongoing policy implementation.